 Winter Soldier had a lot of “match-to pyro” situations, where we needed to augment instead of entirely create new elements for things in the shots we worked on.
 The flexibility of the FumeFX shader allowed us to rapidly change looks on the same simulation to pull out or flatten detail when needed to help match the in camera smoke or fire elements.
 Additionally the ability to post retime and change simulation speed via the simulation time controls helped us greatly to match looks more exactly and quickly, we could run multiple low rez simulations tweaking values until we got the look correct and then crank up the rez for a final sim.

 Ant-Man’s explosions and the climactic implosion were a very large challenge we happily took on with FumeFX’s toolset.
-For the C4 explosions, we melded together at render time, no less than 10 separate very high resolution FumeFX simulation elements, all rendered together in one shot via the FumeFX Arnold Shader.
+For the C4 explosions, we melded together at render time, no less than 10 separate very high resolution FumeFX simulation elements, all rendered together in one shot via the FumeFX for Maya Arnold Shader.
 Arnolds ability to chew thru data is not lost on Volumetrics, and with the advances to the FumeFX Arnold shader that incorporate Arnold’s built in volumetric support, smoke and fire are rendered together and Arnold is capable of doing all its own internal scattering, at a very impressive speed.

 For the implosion, Luma’s FX Artists had a bit of a challenge ahead of them, doing something with FumeFX it’s not usually meant to do.
 Shrink and collapse in on itself… They accomplished this thru several weeks of R&D testing, but finally settled on a very tricky particle velocity solution coupled with FumeFX’s Void source at the center of the implosion to keep the Volume of smoke from building up where it was supposed to be shrinking out of existence.
 These simulations were run at very high resolution on our beefiest machines, and turned out beautifully.